ICNC's 2022 Participant-Led Online Course on Civil Resistance

-ICNC is launching the fifth edition of a highly popular, information-packed and free participant-led online course on Civil Resistance Struggles: How Ordinary People Win Rights, Freedom, and Justice.
+ICNC is launching the sixth edition of a highly popular, information-packed and free participant-led online course on Civil Resistance Struggles: How Ordinary People Win Rights, Freedom, and Justice.

-This course is unique because it is entirely driven by a carefully selected group of applicants from around the world interested in exploring unique content on civil resistance scholarship and practice set up by ICNC and who are ready to engage in lively interactions with their fellow learners.
+This course is unique because it is entirely driven by a carefully selected group of applicants from around the world that have experience with or interest civil resistance.
+ICNC has developed a robust and cutting-edge curriculum to create the space for participants to engage in lively interactions with their fellow learners.